 Something that can actually help you gain clarity is a goal planner like this one.
 This printable will help you define your vision and the goals you want to work towards during the next year.
 It will help you break down your goals into milestones and actionable steps, so you can track your progress and turn those plans, and those dreams into reality.
 You can find the planner inserts here, make sure to use the code NTB20 to get 20% off your purchase.

 3. They Keep A Workout Routine

-Sometimes you need to put energy in, to create more energy.
+Sometimes you need to put energy in, in order to create more energy.
 That’s the case with exercise.
 While overexercising can make you feel tired, doing a little bit every day can go a long way over time.
 I find that my perfect spot is something between 15-30 minutes in the morning.
 And I switch things up.
 Working out in the morning helps me stay focused and makes me very alert.